Pull a Rabbit out of My Hat

 - In Hoodwinked, when Wolf and Twitchy are trying to figure out how to get to Granny's house to intercept Red Puckett, Boingo shows up, asking if they are going there to throw a surprise birthday party for Red because he's great at parties.
 He says, "Watch me pull myself out of a hat!" and forcefully scratches his right ear against his head with a very pained look on his face.

 - In Night of the Demon, an investigating psychologist visits devil-cult leader Karswell at his palatial estate, and finds him playing a magician to a party of children, pulling puppies out of his top hat.
 How could he possibly be evil?

-- In The Twilight Zone, Reality Warper Anthony forces one of his "family" members to do this trick.
-To everyone's obvious surprise and relief, the resulting rabbit seems normal enough.. at first.
+- In Twilight Zone: The Movie, Reality Warper Anthony forces one of his "family" members to do this trick.
+To everyone's obvious surprise and relief, the resulting rabbit seems normal enough... at first.

 - In G. K. Chesterton's Father Brown story "The Absence of Mr Glass", when explaining Mr. Todhunter, Father Brown observes that a hat which does not fit him is none the less his hat — because he is a Stage Magician.

 "What could Todhunter get out of this one old hat?"

 "Rabbits, ribbons, sweetmeats, goldfish, rolls of coloured paper,"